sharpcoding/custom-docker-image/README.md

 CONTAINER ID  IMAGE            COMMAND         CREATED        STATUS        PORTS NAMES 8d9736464db0  tiny-ubuntu:v1   "/sbin/my_init" 5 minutes ago  Up 5 minutes        nervous_shaw
 ```
-From right now we will use a number of 8d9736464db0 - the container ID, which definitely will be different on your machine.
-Run shell on a container:
+From right now we will use a kind of random number 8d9736464db0 - this is the container ID, which will be different in your session.
+Run the Linux shell in container:
 ```
 docker exec -it 8d9736464db0 bash
 ```